 Empowering individuals with a dementia to thrive – through shared creative interests

-The Secretary of State for Health and Social Care Matt Hancock, having recently announced a new National Academy for Social Prescribing, recommends arts activities for dementia.
+225,000 people are diagnosed with dementia each year.
+A dementia diagnosis has a devastating impact on them and their families.
+One-third live alone.
+The Secretary of State for Health and Social Care Matt Hancock, having announced a new National Academy for Social Prescribing, calls for arts activities for dementia.

 Using an individual’s interests, SP can direct them to local arts and wellbeing opportunities.
 However, for people living alone, anxiety, travel and the initiative to leave home can prove a challenge.

-Some arts for health organisations offer creative befriender services, but more are needed.
+While some arts for health organisations offer creative befriender services, more are needed.
 Volunteer befriending services for dementia are often offered further down the line as home visits.